epfl-ada/ada-2024-project-deep5eekers/README.md

 ## Supplementary Data

 In addition to the CMU dataset, we are using the Wikipedia pages that exist for a subset of the CMU dataset movies.
-With these Wikipedia pages, we will access the plot summaries and the movie's director.
-The plot summaries will be used to potentially supplement the smaller summaries in the CMU dataset.
-For our analysis, the plot summaries are being used extract information and sentiment about the different characters.
-We are accessing the directors because we want to study the gender imbalances in movie production jobs.
-We will study how this imbalance has changed with time.
+With these Wikipedia pages, we will access the plot summaries.
+The plot summaries will potentially supplement the smaller summaries in the CMU dataset.
+For our analysis, the plot summaries are being used to extract information and sentiment about the different characters.
+To access the Wikipedia data, we are simply requesting webpages based on the 'wiki_movie_id' key in the CMU dataset from the Wikipedia API.

-What IMBD dataset?
+We are also planning on using data from IMBD.
+We will access movies' IMBD scores and the directors.
+We want this data for two main reasons: to study the relationship between a lead role's gender and the respective movie's IMBD rating and to study the potential gender imbalances in movie production jobs.
+We will study how both of these have changed with time.
+To access this data, we plan to use the IMBD movie ID common in Wikipedia pages and the IMBD API.

 ## Methods